 Jeremy paid Mark to hack together a working gallery prototype.
 The idea of being able to view photos from the event you’re at in real-time captivated Jeremy and he quickly convinced Mark of how awesome it could be.

-Meanwhile, Mark was starting to research how he could provide a hardware solution in addition to a software solution for customers.
+Meanwhile, Mark started to research how he could provide a hardware solution in addition to software for customers.
 Finally, in the fall of 2014, Mark and Jeremy met face-to-face in Denver during CHIVE Fest, an event that Jeremy had been hired to set up his GIF booth for.
 He hinted that he had some hardware to discuss with Mark.
-That was the weekend that Mark got to see what would become the Halo hardware.

-Mark and Jeremy knew that they had to put their ideas and creations together.
+Mark and Jeremy hit if off and knew that they had to put their ideas and creations together.